Scaffolding and Construction Accidents

 Scaffold-related construction accidents cause approximately 50 deaths and 4,500 injuries each year.
 An estimated 2.3 million construction workers, or 65 percent of the construction industry, work on scaffolds.
 Despite the many federal, state, and municipal regulations designed to protect these workers, persistent unsafe practices lead to thousands of preventable construction accidents each year.
 According to the Occupational Safety and Health Administration (OSHA), falls on construction sites are the top cause of work-related fatalities.

 If you were injured in a construction site accident in New Jersey or New York, it can be difficult to understand who is liable and what remedies you may have for obtaining compensation for your injuries.
 After an accident, it is important to speak with an experienced personal injury lawyer to help you understand your rights.
-At the Law Offices of Herbert I. Ellis, P.C., in Freehold, New Jersey, we will evaluate the circumstances of your case and give you honest answers and advice about your situation.
+At Ellis Law, in Freehold, New Jersey, we will evaluate the circumstances of your case and give you honest answers and advice about your situation.

 Guidelines for Safe Use of Construction Site Scaffolding

 In a recent Bureau of Labor Statistics (BLS) study, 72 percent of workers injured in scaffold accidents attributed the accident either to the planking or support giving way, or to the employee slipping or being struck by a falling object.

 Protecting workers from scaffold-related accidents may prevent some of the 4,500 injuries and over 60 deaths every year, the BLS says.